ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 (remember, by default it is trying to use a file *.dds_cli_token*).

 ###### Subsection tasks
- - [ ] TASK: Move your existing (default) token file to another location and try to perform some operation specifying it with the `--token-path` flag
+ - [ ] TASK: Move your existing (default) token file to another location and try to perform some operation specifying it with the `--token-path` flag.

  - [ ] TASK: Using your Unit Admin, invite yourself as a Researcher.
-To do this, send the invitation to the same email address with a **+** sign added (my_email+@example.com), and you will receive the invitation at the same email address which we invited for this workshop
+To do this, send the invitation to the same email address with a **+** sign added (my_email+@example.com), and you will receive the invitation at the same email address which we invited for this workshop.

  - [ ] TASK: Once you have registered the Researcher account, authenticate using the Researcher account credentials and using the `--token-path` to specify a separate token file as in the example above (you can name it **.my_dds_token_researcher**).
-This will allow you to switch between your Unit Admin and your Researcher accounts without entering credentials and a 2FA code each time
+This will allow you to switch between your Unit Admin and your Researcher accounts without entering credentials and a 2FA code each time.

- - [ ] TASK: Release your project using your Unit Admin account (point the client to your original token file) using the command shown above
+ - [ ] TASK: Release your project using your Unit Admin account (point the client to your original token file) using the command shown above.

- - [ ] TASK: Download the data using your Researcher account (point the client to the token file you created in the third task)
+ - [ ] TASK: Download the data using your Researcher account (point the client to the token file you created in the third task).